 What To Do First Safe Medications When To Call Your Health Care Provider Increase clear fluids to replace those you are losing (fluids you can see through such as apple juice).
-Bananas, rice, apples, and tea are constipatin and soothing foods.
-Eat only these items for 2 hours and then slowly add other foods. - Toupicio. > Persistent diarrhea over 24 hours, dry mouth or other symptoms of dehydration
+Bananas, rice, apples, and tea are soothing foods and may reduce symptoms.
+Eat only these items for 24 hours and then slowly add other foods. > Loperamide (e.g., Imodium® A-D 2 mg caplets): Take 1 caplet after each loose stool.
+Do not take more than 4 caplets.
+Persistent diarrhea over 24 hours, dry mouth or other symptoms of dehydration